Sales 855.945.7921 | Support 888.277.8514 |

 How To Improve The Quality Of Your Payroll Process Blog

 Processing payroll takes a lot of effort, and businesses can't afford inaccuracies.
-Here's how to improve the quality of your payroll process!
+Let's improve the quality of your payroll process.

 Payroll management is a necessary process for every business.
-However, it requires a tremendous amount of work to pay employees accurately and on time.
-Whether you’re using payroll software or processing manually, an ineffective solution can create more work for your team.
+However, paying employees accurately and on time requires tremendous work.
+Whether using payroll software or processing manually, an ineffective solution can create more work for your team.

-Managing payroll processing is complex, which opens up the possibility for many types of issues to occur.
-There are many factors to consider, so workers are paid accurately.
-These factors include ensuring different employee types are compensated correctly and withholding the appropriate amount of deductions from each paycheck.
+Managing payroll processing is complex, which can lead to many issues.
+Many factors must be considered to ensure workers are paid accurately.
+These factors include compensating different employee types correctly and withholding the appropriate deductions, like health insurance, from each paycheck.

-Human resources and payroll professionals have so much to consider that about 33 percent of employers make payroll errors.
+Human resources and payroll professionals have so much to consider that 69 percent of employers have payroll data issues, which can lead to errors.
 Here are some of the most common payroll mistakes made:

 1. Miscalculated Overtime

 However, an employee’s classification determines whether they qualify for overtime pay.
-Non-exempt employees are not exempt from the provisions of the Fair Labor Standards Act (FLSA).
+Non-exempt employees are not exempt from the Fair Labor Standards Act (FLSA) provisions.
 Therefore, non-exempt employees are entitled to overtime wages for hours worked in a week greater than 40 hours.

-Exempt employees are exempt from the provisions of the FLSA because of how their role is classified.
-Exempt employees are typically not required to be paid for overtime.
+Exempt employees are exempt from the requirements of the FLSA because of how their role is classified.
+Exempt employees are typically not eligible for overtime.

 2. Payroll Tax Non-Compliance

 Employers are responsible for administering tax forms to employees, such as Form W-2 and 1099s.
-HR Managers need to stay up-to-date with ever-changing legislation.
-They also have to keep up with federal, state, and local tax rates and wage requirements.
-Furthermore, employers need to conduct regular audits of tax information to ensure they’re not paying unnecessary non-compliance fines.
+HR Managers must stay current with ever-changing legislation, federal, state, and local tax rates and wage requirements.
+Furthermore, employers must conduct regular audits of tax information so they do not pay unnecessary non-compliance fines.

 3. Employee Misclassification

-Correctly classifying employees in your payroll system is a critical part of ensuring payroll accuracy.
+Correctly classifying employees in your payroll system is critical to payroll accuracy.
 An employee’s classification determines many things:

 • Eligibility for certain benefits